mostmark/skupper-demo/demo-scripts/part3-private-database.md

         sudo systemctl start mysqld.service
         sudo systemctl enable mysqld.service

-Use the following snippet to create the database and user in the MySQL database:
+Use the following snippet to create the database and user the sample application is expecting:

         mysql -u root